Cray-HPE/docs-csm/operations/image_management/Build_an_Image_Using_IMS_REST_Service.md

     [...]
     ```

-    > **IMPORTANT:** The IMS image creation workflow automatically copies the NCN Certificate Authority's public certificate to /etc/cray/ca/certificate\_authority.crt within the image root being built.
+    > **IMPORTANT:** The IMS image creation workflow automatically copies the NCN Certificate Authority's public certificate to `/etc/cray/ca/certificate_authority.crt` within
+    > the image root being built.
 This can be used to enable secure communications between the NCN and the client node.

     If the image creation operation fails, the build artifacts will not be uploaded to S3.
-If enable\_debug is set to true, the IMS creation job will enable a debug SSH shell that is accessible by one or more dynamic host names.
-The user needs to know if they will SSH from inside or outside the Kubernetes cluster to determine which host name to use.
+If `enable_debug` is set to `true`, then the IMS creation job will enable a debug SSH
+    shell that is accessible by one or more dynamic host names.
+The user needs to know if they will SSH from inside or outside the Kubernetes cluster to determine which host name
+    to use.
 Typically, customers access the system from outside the Kubernetes cluster using the Customer Access Network \(CAN\).

+1. If no errors are observed, skip to the 1.
+[Verify that the new image was created correctly](#verify-creation) step.

+    Otherwise, proceed to the following step to debug the failure.

-7. Use the `IMS_JOB_ID` to look up the ID of the newly created image.
+1. Use the `IMS_JOB_ID` to look up the ID of the newly created image.

-    Steps 7-9 should only be run if the image creation job fails.
-If it was successful, proceed to step 10.

     There may be multiple records returned.
 Ensure that the correct record is selected in the returned data.